mauricemanktelow/Prep4Translit/README.md

 Before running the program, the original Word file to be processed should define a unique style which can be applied to the transliterated text.

 ##### Recommendation to help with checking the inserted text
-From practical application of the program it has been found that on 0.5% of occasions the transliterated text is not separated from the previous text by a space.
+From practical experience with the progrma, due to the compxities of using space in mixed directional text, it has been found that on 0.5% of occasions the transliterated text is not correctly separated from the previous text by a space.
 The result of applying the transliteration therefore needs checking for correct insertion of spaces.
 The following recommendations help to make this a quick and simple process.

-The unique style to be added to the text for transliteration should be 1 or2 points larger than the original and coloured red.
+It is recommended that the unique style to be added to the text for transliteration should be 1 or2 points larger than the original and coloured red.
 (It can subsequently be changed once checking is complete.)

 The program provides an option to apply unique characters surrounding the transliterated text (these are called delimiters).
 It is recommended that characters such as {} be used.
 They can subsequently be easily removed using find/replace within Microsoft Word.